Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-16-slremoteobject.markdown

     }];
 ```

-* The service name must be a unique key in your local network and is used by SLRemoteObject to broadcast this service via `NSNetService` to allow easy discoverability for your client devices.
+* The service name must be a unique key in your local network and is used by SLRemoteObjectProxy to broadcast this service via `NSNetService` to allow easy discoverability for your client devices.
 * The target will be invoked with all received objc messages.
 * The protocol is the protocol over which you want to communicate.
 * The options let's you specify some options like SSL or symmetric encryption.
-In this introduction post, I will leave encryption out but SLRemoteObject is using `Security/SecureTransport.h` and `SSLContextRef` to achieve assymetric encryption.
+In this introduction post, I will leave encryption out but SLRemoteObject is using `Security/SecureTransport.h` and `SSLContextRef` to achieve asymmetric encryption.
 Feel free to take a look at the source code in case you are interested on how this works.
 * The completion handler will be executed as soon as the SLRemoteObjectProxy instance is ready to receive any incoming messages.

 Setting up the client device is as easy as setting up the server device (step two):